Coastal Academy Trust

 In geography we aim to..

-‘Geography explains the past, illuminates the present and prepares us for the future.
+‘explain the past, illuminate the present and prepare us for the future.
 What could be more important than that?
 Michael Palin (Honorary VP RGS)

 Globally Diverse Ambitious for the Future Inquisitive Learners